sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. note::

-        If attempting to use an API token, use the |confluence_server_pass|_ option instead.
+        If attempting to use an API token, use the :lref:`confluence_server_pass` option instead.

     The personal access token value used to authenticate with the Confluence instance (see `Using Personal Access Tokens`_):